Kumar-Sahani200/AdoptDog/README.md

-This is a project for making an ease in Dog Adoption in India with
+This is a project for easing the process of Dog Adoption in India

 ## This Project is Live and being used!!!